Jeremiah Chapter 5

 “Find a man”: The city was too sinful to have even one man who, by truth and justice, could qualify to be an advocate to secure a pardon for Judah.
 Refusal to repent was the norm (verse 3), for the common people (verse 4), and for the leaders (verse 5).

 This is showing the total degradation in Jerusalem at the time of Jeremiah.
 There is not even one man in all the city, who is just in judgement.
 We know that God would have spared Sodom and Gomorrah, if there had been 10 righteous people.
 Here He has reduced the number to one, and there is not even one.

 Jeremiah 5:2 “And though they say, The LORD liveth; surely they swear falsely.”

-It might be said, that there were multitudes that made mention of the name of the Lord that professed it, and swore by it.
+It might be said, that there were multitudes that made mention of the name of the Lord, that professed it, and swore by it.
 Which sometimes is put for the worship and service of God (Deut.
 10:20), and therefore it could not be so difficult a matter to find a man of integrity and uprightness among them.
-This is answered by allowing there were persons that did do so: but then it must be observed.
+This is answered by knowing there were persons that did do so; but then it must be observed:

 Verses 3-4: The “eyes” of the Lord is a common figure of God’s sovereign surveillance over all that happens (compare Psalm 94:9).
 He sees the sinner (2 Chron.
 21:6), and saint (Psalm 33:18), and deals with all in His presence (Deut.
 13:18).
 However, “foolish” Judah and Jerusalem continued in impurity.
 A catalog of the people’s sins follows in the chapter.